aridiosilva/DesignPrinciplesAndPatterns/README.md

 **Example 4 - Fluent APIs**

 Some interpretations of the Law argue that since chain-calls are not allowed, fluent APIs are also forbidden.
 Fluent APIs are created to allow syntactically easy usage of a library or set of classes.
-They look like this:
+They look like the following example:

 ```java
 Report report = new ReportBuilder()